thompsjj/Deep-Learning-for-Professionals/README.md

     1. Intro to Machine Learning / Neural Network Fundamentals
     2. Training a PLR / Backpropagation
 2. Tensorflow is your friend
-    1. Tensorflow / Keras / Binary Classification
+    1. Computational Graphs/ Backpropagation
-    2. Advanced Optimization / Build and train a MLP
+    2. Backpropagation / Tensorflow and Keras
 3. Convolutional Neural Networks
-    1. Intro Automated Feature Selection / Fundamentals of CNNs / Constructing a Convolutional Layer
+    1. Tensorflow and Keras / Fundamentals of CNN
     2. Build and train a CNN /  CNN Applications
 4. CNNs and Filters
-    1. Image preprocessing / Introduction to Pipelines / Batch Normalization
+    1. Image preprocessing / Intro to Pipelines
     2. Visualizing the learning process / Convolutional Filters for Style Representations
 5. Representations and Embedding
     1. Dimensionality Reduction / Introduction to Autoencoders / Build a Visual Autoencoder